 All staff are involved in the development of the School's policy and by so doing (supported by INSET) they are fully aware of the School's procedures for identification, assessment and provision for SEND.
-Specialist teachers are fully involved in the development, implementation and review of Individual Education Plans (IEPs) and SEND Profiles
+Specialist teachers are fully involved in the development, implementation and review of Individual Education Plans (IEPs) and SEND Profiles.

 The Prep School employs the Head of Learning Development who also acts as SENCO, Monika Blackwell, who works three full days and one half day per week, reporting to the Head.
-The Head of Learning Development/SENCO is a qualified teacher with relevant experience of SEND Co-ordination and also holds an MA in Childhood Studies.
-In addition to her work as Head of Learning Development/SENCO, she undertakes 1:1 and small group teaching and educational assessments.
+The Head of Learning Development/SENCO is a qualified teacher with relevant experience of SEND Co-ordination and also holds an MA in Childhood Studies and a Diploma in Dyslexia Assessment and Intervention Level 7 (2022).
+In addition to her work as Head of Learning Development/SENCO, she undertakes 1:1 and small group teaching and short educational assessments.